Vadym79/AWSLambdaJavaSnapStart/README.md

 # Explore ways to use Java Runtimes with AWS Lambda with and without AWS Lambda SnapStart  using different framewoks.

-Please follow my [AWS Lambda SnapStart for Java](https://dev.to/vkazulkin/series/24979) article series.
+Please follow my [AWS Lambda SnapStart for Java](https://dev.to/vkazulkin/series/34787) article series for the detailed explanation.

 ## Architecture